Buffalo Braves: 1977–78 season

 The team's poor play in its final two years (30–52 in 1976–77 and 27–55 in 1977–78) and the overt attempts to break the lease on Memorial Auditorium drove attendance down below the threshold that would have been needed to break the lease.
 John Y. Brown met with Irv Levin, who then owned the Celtics, and negotiated a deal in which the owners would swap franchises, with Brown taking control of the Celtics and Levin getting the Braves.
 Levin was a California businessman, and wanted to own an NBA team in his native state.
 However, he knew the NBA would not even consider letting him move the Celtics.
 He was therefore very receptive to Brown's offer.
 The deal was brokered by then NBA general counsel David Stern, who became the league's commissioner in 1984.
 Following what would be the Braves' final season in Western New York, the NBA owners voted 21–1 to let the team move.
 As Levin wanted, he became owner of a team in San Diego after the 1977–78 season, which became the San Diego (now Los Angeles) Clippers.
 As part of the transaction, the teams traded most of the players on their rosters.
-Brown would sell off the Celtics in 1979.
+Mangurian would acquire Brown's stake in the Celtics in 1979 as Brown sought (and won) the office of Governor of Kentucky.

 Team colors

 Blue and red variant of the Braves' logo.

 For the franchise's first season (1970–71) team colors were blue, red & gold; home white uniforms featured lettering and striping in only red & gold, with road uniforms being blue, also with red & gold lettering and striping.
 In the second season, (1971–72) the team adopted the colors of the Baltimore Orioles.
 This was with the heavy influence of the local uniform supplier, James (Jim) Ludtka.
-Ludtka, was a former pro baseball player with the New York Yankees and was scouting for the Orioles organization.
+Ludtka was a former pro baseball player with the New York Yankees and was scouting for the Orioles organization.
 The new color scheme was white, orange and black, with the now familiar "feather B" logo featured on uniforms that had diagonal stripes across both jerseys and shorts (the predominant color on the road being orange).
 This scheme was kept one more season (1972–73) and, with the 1973–74 season, the team adopted another new color scheme of Columbia blue and white, with uniforms including black accents outlining the lettering and also striping on jerseys and shorts; they continued with these uniforms until the team was moved to California.
 (Despite the new color scheme, the logo – which no longer appeared on the uniforms – remained the black and orange "feather B").